yonatanp-jfrog/bookverse-demo-init/docs/SWITCH_JFROG_PLATFORM.md

 ### For GitHub Actions Method
 - GitHub repository access with Actions enabled
 - `GH_TOKEN` secret configured in `bookverse-demo-init`
-- Admin privileges on target JPD platform
+- Admin privileges on target JFrog platform

 ### For Interactive Script Method
 - GitHub CLI (`gh`) installed and authenticated
 - `curl` and `jq` utilities available
-- Admin privileges on target JPD platform
+- Admin privileges on target JFrog platform
-- Network access to both old and new JPD platforms
+- Network access to both old and new JFrog platforms

 ## Example Usage